Burnside's Bridge

-Burnside's Bridge is a landmark on the Civil War Antietam National Battlefield near Sharpsburg, northwestern Maryland.
+Burnside's Bridge is a landmark on the U.S. Civil War Antietam National Battlefield near Sharpsburg, northwestern Maryland.
+Built in 1836, it played a notable role in the 1862 battle.

 History

 Construction

 Seeking to improve connections between roads in Washington County, fourteen bridges were commissioned to be constructed.
 It is one of five bridges designed by master bridge builder John Weaver, its construction was completed in 1836.
 It was constructed by local Dunker farmers.
-The three-arched, 12 ft-wide, 125 ft-long bridge provided a passageway over Antietam Creek for farmers to take their produce and livestock to market in Sharpsburg.
-The bridge's three arches are constructed of locally sourced coursed limestone, masonry walls contain the roadbed and has wooden parapets.
-The original cost of construction was $3200 (now between $73,000 and $84,000.)
+The three-arched, 12 ft-wide, 125 ft-long bridge provided a passageway over Antietam Creek for farmers to take their produce and livestock to market in nearby Sharpsburg.
+The bridge's three arches are constructed of locally quarried coursed limestone, masonry walls contain the roadbed and are surmounted by parapets.
+The original cost of construction was $3,200 (now between $73,000 and $84,000).

-The bridge has two other names, one is "Rohrbach's Bridge", after a local farmer Henry Rohrbach who lived nearby.
-The second name, "Lower Bridge" is in reference to the Upper Bridge and Middle Bridge located further upstream that also allowed movement of freight, animals, and people across the creek.
+The bridge has two other names, one is "Rohrbach's Bridge", after a local farmer, Henry Rohrbach.
+The second name, "Lower Bridge", refers to the Upper Bridge and Middle Bridge, located further upstream and which also allowed movement of freight, animals, and people across the creek.

 Battle of Antietam

 Crossing over Antietam Creek, the bridge played a key role in the September 1862 Battle of Antietam during the American Civil War when around 500 Confederate soldiers from Georgia under General Robert Toombs and Henry Benning, for several hours held off repeated attempts by elements of the Union Army's IX Army Corps, whose leader was Major General Ambrose E. Burnside, to take the bridge.

-The first attempt was by Col. George Crook's Ohio brigade, partially supported by Edward Harland's brigade of Rodman's Division, but the Ohioans got lost and emerged too far upstream.
-The 11th Connecticut Infantry found the bridge, and engaged the Georgians under Brig.
-Gen. Robert Toombs.
+The first attempt was by Colonel George Crook's Ohio brigade, partially supported by Edward Harland's brigade of Rodman's Division, but the Ohioans emerged too far upstream.
+The 11th Connecticut Infantry found the bridge, and engaged the Georgians under Toombs.
 After taking heavy casualties, the 11th Connecticut withdrew in all haste.

-The second try to carry the bridge was by the 2nd Division's 1st Brigade under James Nagle - the 2nd Maryland & the 6th New Hampshire Infantry rushed to the bridge via a nearby farm road but was stopped by the Georgia sharpshooters before getting halfway to the bridge.
-Toomb's 450 Georgians held off 14,000 Union attackers.
+The second try to carry the bridge was by the 2nd Division's 1st Brigade under James Nagle – the 2nd Maryland & the 6th New Hampshire Infantry rushed to the bridge via a nearby farm road but was stopped by the Georgia sharpshooters before getting halfway to the bridge.
+Toombs's 450 Georgians held off 14,000 Union attackers.

-Finally, the 51st New York Volunteer Infantry and the 51st Pennsylvania Infantry, from Brig.
-Gen. Edward Ferrero's brigade, attacked from the field on the Union side of the creek, stopped briefly at the walls near the bridge to duel with the sharpshooters, and then charged and seized it, but not before the attack had been delayed for several hours beyond what had been expected.
+Finally, the 51st New York Volunteer Infantry and the 51st Pennsylvania Infantry, from Brigadier General Edward Ferrero's brigade, attacked from the field on the Union side of the creek, stopped briefly at the walls near the bridge to duel with the sharpshooters, and then charged the bridge and seized it, but not before the attack had been delayed for several hours beyond what had been expected.